 );

-The following figure shows the definition switching option after the configuration.
+The following figure shows the video quality setting.

 The following types of Web Video Text Tracks (WebVTT) subtitles are supported in ApsaraVideo Player SDK for Web:

-• Internal subtitles for HLS (M3U8) videos: You can use a video ID and a playback credential or use a URL to play an HLS video with the WebVTT subtitles.
-The HLS videos can be transcoded and generated by ApsaraVideo VOD or a third-party service.
+• Embedded subtitles in HLS (M3U8) videos: You can use a video ID and a playback credential or use a URL to play an HLS video with WebVTT subtitles embedded.
+The HLS video can be transcoded and generated by ApsaraVideo VOD or a third-party service.

-• External subtitles: You can set the textTracks parameter or call setTextTracks to import external WebVTT subtitles.
+• External subtitles: You can set textTracks or call setTextTracks to import external WebVTT subtitles.
 For more information about the method, see API operations.

-In addition to default UI components, ApsaraVideo Player SDK for Web also provides the CCService plug-in to meet your business requirements, such as switching languages of subtitles based on browsers.
-You can use the player._ccService attribute to customize the subtitles.
+In addition to default UI components, ApsaraVideo Player SDK for Web also provides the CCService plug-in to meet your business requirements, such as switching languages of subtitles based on browser language settings.
+You can specify player._ccService to use subtitles.
 The following table describes the subtitle-related functions that you can use.

 // Change the subtitle language.